Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Acton requires adherence to safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist; operators must be trained and certified for equipment (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
-Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Always call Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation or stump removal, maintaining a 10-foot minimum distance from power lines.
+Professional brush removal in Acton must meet strict safety and certification standards.
+Complex removals require an ISA Certified Arborist and operator certification for equipment (brush hogs, chippers per ANSI Z133.1).
+Personal protective equipment (PPE) includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
+Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10-foot minimum distance from power lines.
 Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
-For utility coordination, contact:
+For local safety and licensing, consult:

 Acton Engineering Department